Women's History Month

 Why do these numbers matter?
 Because voting is still the only way that “ordinary people” can effect change in their local, state, and federal elections.
 "Keyboard warriors” are a dime a dozen, to coin an old phrase, but no matter how hard you wage war online, a social media post can’t vote.
 If you aren’t registered or you have family members who aren’t registered, you are missing out on your greatest opportunity to change your community.
 If you need to register to vote: please email email@example.com.
 Or go to our Elections/Vote page here: https://www.mckinneydemocrats.org/how-to-vote

-We know it’s hard to choose who the most impactful woman over the last year has been.
+We know it’s hard to choose who the most impactful woman has been.
 Is it Vice-President Kamala Harris, who has lots of “firsts” in her biography?
 Is it Kathrin Jansen, Pfizer’s head of vaccine research and development, who led the team that created a viable COVID-19 vaccine in less than a year?
 Or what about Jacinta Ardern, Prime Minister of New Zealand, who, as the world’s youngest female head of state, gave birth to her first daughter while in her first term all while she used her skill as a leader to ensure only 25 New Zealanders died from the coronavirus?
+Or maybe it's someone closer to home ... your mother, your sister, your aunt?
+Who inspires you to be the best version of yourself?

 One last thing ... as you look into your future, what do YOU, as one of the wonderful women born to make a difference in our world, envision yourself doing in the next year?
 (It can be a small difference or a large one: remember the tale of the starfish! https://www.thestarfishchange.org/starfish-tale).
 We can't WAIT to see what you accomplish!